deployphp/docs/tasks.md

 })->desc('Doing my stuff');
 ~~~

-And then your task will be running you will see this description:
+When your task will be running, you will see the description in the output:

 ~~~
 $ dep my_task
 Doing my stuff..............................✔
 ~~~

-To get help of task run help commad:
+To get help on a task:

 ~~~
 dep help deploy
 ~~~

-To run command only on specified server add `--server` option:
+To run a task only on a specified server add the `--server` option:

 ~~~
 dep deploy --server=main